The International Society for the Study of Time

 - Philosophies of time’s urgency

 - Speculative fiction and the future / ‘Cli-fi’ (climate fiction)

 - Urgency and J.T.
 Fraser’s Hierarchical Theory of Time

 Guidelines and Timeline for Proposals: Proposals will be for 20 – 30 minute presentations in diverse formats: scholarly paper, debate, performance, overview of creative work, installation, workshop.
 Proposals for interdisciplinary panels are especially welcome (each paper for a panel must be approved by the selection committee).
 In this latter case, three speakers might present divergent points of view around a central topic, and be responded to by a moderator.
 All work will be presented in English, and should strike a balance between expertise in an area of specialization and accessibility to a general intellectual audience.

 Proposals, approximately 300 words in length, are submitted electronically.
 The author’s name(s) should not appear in the proposal, as the ISST does blind reviewing in selecting papers for its conferences.
-The deadline for submission is September 10, 2012, with acceptances communicated by November 1, 2012.
+The deadline for submission is June 30th, 2015, with acceptances communicated by November 1, 2015.
 The Society also seeks session chairs, whose names will be included on the printed conference program.